Quansight-Labs/free-threaded-compatibility/docs/examples/asyncio.md

-# Asyncio Web Scraping
+# Web Scraping with asyncio

 Web scraping is the process of extracting useful data from websites, and it becomes especially challenging and time-consuming when dealing with hundreds or thousands of pages.
 Traditional synchronous scraping processes one page at a time, and is slow. asyncio allows us to take advantage of asynchronous I/O to scrape multiple pages concurrently, significantly speeding up the process but it is limited to a single core.

-Modern computers often have multiple cores, but asyncio ony takes advantage of a single core.
+Modern computers often have multiple cores, but asyncio only takes advantage of a single core.
 However, with free-threaded Python, we can run multiple asyncio workers in threads to take advantage of all available cores.

 This example demonstrates how to use free-threaded Python to run multiple asyncio workers in parallel, allowing us to scrape multiple pages concurrently across multiple cores.